Forty-six years. Forty-six years since the "Miracle on Ice." And tonight in Milan-Cortina, Jack Hughes just authored the sequel.

 And here's the kicker – Hellebuyck even got the secondary assist on Hughes' winner.
 A goalie with a point on the golden goal.
 You can't script it better than that.

 Matt Boldy opened the scoring in the first period with a thing of beauty, chipping the puck to himself and splitting the Canadian defense.
-Cale Makar tied it late in the second with a quick wrister that gave Canada life.
-But in overtime, Hughes was inevitable.
+Cale Makar tied it late in the second with a quick wrister that gave life.
+But in overtime, was inevitable.